 Early application is advised.
 We normally start making offers for our quota of Science and Technology Facilities Council PhD studentships, for entry in September, in late February.
-For full consideration, applications, including referee forms, for STFC studentships should be submitted before February 15th.
+For full consideration, applications, including referee forms, for STFC studentships should be submitted before February (see Key Dates section).

 In accordance with STFC rules, offers (made by us or any other institution) can be held until 31 March if the successful applicant so wishes.
 Applications with alternative sources of funding can be considered at any time.

-See the funding section in these web pages and the Graduate School information page for further details about funding.
+See the funding page and the Graduate School information page for further details about funding.
 If you wish for funding from any source other than a STFC Research Studentship (UK/EU) you must apply for it separately as well as filling in this application form.

 Please complete the application form carefully and fully.
 Your nationality should be that which is recorded in your passport.
 Please enclose details of any disability/special needs.
 This information will not prejudice your application but will be helpful in discussing whether the university facilities are sufficient to meet your needs.
-Contact the Disability Support Office for more information.
+Contact the Disability Advisory and Support Service for more information.